Lgonzalez36/LuisG327/Program1/README.txt

     - the other issues i encountered are more easily fixable
     - for the float and chars i will need a to distingush their data type
     - in the remove_ at() and insert at () which i have an idea for but didnt have the time
+    - inserting is the biggest bug.
+I cant figure out why values change after i insert it
+    - i didnt know what to do with remove() remove at loc works just fine
+    - wasnt sure what to do with that